docker/docs/compose/compose-file/compose-file-v1.md

 ### stop_signal

 Sets an alternative signal to stop the container.
 By default `stop` uses SIGTERM.
-Setting an alternative signal using `stop_signal` will cause `stop` to send that signal instead.
+Setting an alternative signal using `stop_signal` causes `stop` to send that signal instead.

     stop_signal: SIGUSR1